-Joining Professor Gemmell’s group in April 2009, Joanne is now the manager of the Genetic Analysis Service at Otago University, responsible for overseeing the processing of samples for sequencing and genotyping using the ABI 3730xl DNA Analyzer.
+Joining Professor Gemmell’s group in April 2009, Joanne is the Manager of the Genetic Analysis Service at Otago University, responsible for the processing of samples for Sanger sequencing and genotyping using the ABI 3730xl DNA Analyzer.

 Contact Details